Elementary Formulas for Greatest Common Divisors and Semiprime Factors: Semiprime Factors

 \section{Semiprime Factors}

-Using our results on the greatest common divisor function (\cref{section:gcd}), as well as results from our earlier works \cite{shunia2023simple,shunia2024polynomial} and those of Mazzanti \cite{mazzanti2002plainbases}, Prunescu and Sauras-Altuzarra \cite{prunescu2024factorial}, we discover arithmetic term formulas for the prime factors of a non-square semiprime $n=p q$.
+Using our results on the greatest common divisor function (\cref{section:gcd}), as well as results from our earlier works \cite{shunia2023simple,shunia2024polynomial} and those of Mazzanti \cite{mazzanti2002plainbases}, Robinson \cite{robinson1952arithmetic}, Prunescu and Sauras \cite{prunescu2024factorial}, we discover arithmetic term formulas for the prime factors of a non-square semiprime $n=p q$.